rohancme/wolf/README.md

-  --repoPath FOLDER     Local Path to existing maven java project --skipClassList FILE  Specify a file with classes that should be ignored --testListFile FILE   Specify output file with list of tests generated --numCommits INTEGER  Numbers of commits to check for modified files --subfolder FOLDER    Specify a specific subfolder for which wolf should be
+  --repoPath FOLDER     Local Path to existing maven java project --skipClassList FILE  Specify a file with classes that should be ignored --testListFile FILE   Specify output file with list of tests generated --numCommits INTEGER  Number of commits to check for modified files --subfolder FOLDER    Specify a specific subfolder for which wolf should be
                         run.
 NOTE: The subfolder must contain pom.xml --randoopPath JAR     Path to the randoop jar wolf should use